Arif is an entrepreneur who left his job at a bank during the pandemic. His businesses include currency trading and freelance writing.

 Don’t get too confused with this one.
 Being able to rationalize things is always good.
 But what if it's not all the time?

-The only way to forget her problems was drinking so that she did not have to think about it at work.
+The only way to forget her problems was to drink so that she did not have to think about them at work.
 Oddly enough, she was extremely articulate when explaining all this.
 She was completely content with her way of dealing with her personal issues.
 She failed to realize that no matter how well she armed herself with rationally coherent arguments, they made sense only to her.